Kerry, Lugar Call For Pakistani-American Enterprise Fund

 - Authorizes the President of the United States to appoint a Board of Directors, comprised of 4 private citizens of the United States and 3 private citizens of Pakistan, who will leverage their experience and expertise operating in international and emerging markets to oversee the Fund.

 - Requires that assets of the Pakistani-American Enterprise Fund at the time the Fund is dissolved, no later than Dec.
 31, 2020, shall be returned to the General Fund of the United States and used to reduce the debt of the United States.

 After the fall of the Berlin Wall, the U.S. Congress, through enactment of the Support for East European Development (SEED) Act and the Freedom Support Act (FSA), authorized nearly $1.2 billion for USAID to establish ten new enterprise funds throughout Central and Eastern Europe and the Former Soviet Union.
-These funds channeled monies into more than 500 enterprises in 19 countries, leveraged an additional $5 billion in private investment capital from outside the U.S. government, provided substantial development capital where supply was limited, created or sustained more than 260,000 jobs through investment and development activities, funded $74 million in technical assistance to strengthen the private sector, and is expected to recoup 137% of the original USAID funding.
+These funds channeled investment into more than 500 enterprises in 19 countries, leveraged an additional $5 billion in private investment capital from outside the U.S. government, provided substantial development capital where supply was limited, created or sustained more than 260,000 jobs through investment and development activities, funded $74 million in technical assistance to strengthen the private sector, and is expected to recoup 137% of the original USAID funding.